Local Search For SMT On Linear and Multilinear Real Arithmetic: LocalSMT(RA) Algorithm

-As described in Algorithm \ref{LS-real}, if the current assignment $\alpha$ satisfies the given formula $F$, then the solution is found (Line 2).
+The algorithm for the Real mode of LocalSMT(RA) is described in Algorithm \ref{LS-real}: if the current assignment $\alpha$ satisfies the given formula $F$, then the solution is found (Line 2).
 The algorithm tries to find a decreasing {\it interval-based} operation according to the {\bf Selection Rule} (Line 3--4).

-If there exists no such decreasing operation, indicating that the algorithm falls into the local optimum.
-We first update the clause weight according to the probabilistic version of the PAWS scheme \cite{ThorntonPBF04,cai2013local} (Line 6), and then randomly sample $K$ interval-based operations into the set $Set_{op}$ (Line 7), where $K$ is a relatively small parameter.
+If there exists no such decreasing operation, this is an indication that the algorithm falls into the local optimum.
+We first update the clause weights according to the probabilistic version of the Pure Additive Weighting Scheme (PAWS) \cite{ThorntonPBF04,cai2013local} (Line 6), and then randomly sample $K$ interval-based operations into the set $Set_{op}$ (Line 7), where $K$ is a relatively small parameter.
 The best operation is picked according to {\bf Selection Rules} among $Set_{op}$ (Line 8).
 Note that since the {\it interval-based} operation can satisfy at least one clause, picking the best one among few randomly sampled {\it interval-based} operation can be regarded as a diversification operation.

 The probabilistic version of the PAWS scheme works as follows.
-With probability $1-sp$, the weight of each falsified clause is increased by one, and with probability $sp$, for each satisfied clause whose weight is greater than 1, the weight is decreased by one.
+In the beginning, the weight of each clause is initialized as 1.
+During the local search process, with probability $1-sp$, the weight of each falsified clause is increased by one, and with probability $sp$, for each satisfied clause whose weight is greater than 1, the weight is decreased by one.

-As for the Boolean mode focusing on the subformula consisting of Boolean variables, LS-RA works in the same way as the Boolean mode of LS-LIA.
-By putting the Boolean mode and the Real mode together, we propose our local search algorithm for SMT(RA) denoted as LS-RA.
+As for the Boolean mode focusing on the subformula consisting of Boolean variables, LocalSMT(RA) works in the same way as the Boolean mode of LS-LIA.
+By putting the Boolean mode and the Real mode together, we propose our local search algorithm for SMT(RA) denoted as LocalSMT(RA).